 We communicate via email, printed programme leaflets and posters and also the Chaplaincy Workers keep a Facebook page and Twitter account updated with our regular programme of activities, inviting you to come and join in the fun!.

 If you want to make contact with/leave a message for the Chaplaincy Team, for any reason, please email email@example.com or the Chaplain on firstname.lastname@example.org.

 "Hello, my name is Elizabeth but everybody calls me Lizzie.
-I am the newest member of the chaplaincy team, but what I lack in experience I make up for with enthusiasm.
 Within the chaplaincy team I focus on community development and support.
-I am currently a second year English Literature student and I'm enjoying the course greatly as I am an avid reader of pretty much everything from Jane Austen to the back of milk bottles.
+I am currently a third year English Literature student and I'm enjoying the course greatly as I am an avid reader of pretty much everything from Jane Austen to the back of milk bottles.
 At BG I am part of the University Choir and the Chapel choir where we sing at services in BG's chapel and Lincoln Cathedral.
 When I'm not studying or working with chaplaincy I love playing the piano, reading and baking, though sadly not very well!
 As my mother is a childminder, at home much of my time is spent helping her reading stories, going on nature walks and doing crafts with children, so I try and bring as much of this experience to chaplaincy as I can."

 "Hello, I am Henry, a third year English and Education student and a member of the Chaplaincy team.
 I am also the Chair of the Student council, so if you have any issues or any concerns please email me at email@example.com.
 I am a fan of all types of music, especially Muse(!) and I am a member of Bishop Grosseteste's choirs.
 My tip to all students: Get involved and have fun!
 I look forward to meeting you all!"